dieGeijo8/Political_profiling_in_environmental_search/README.md

 and testing_profiles.py.
 The code for exploring the collected browsing data can be found in the files exploring_environmentaldata.py and exploring_results.py.
 You can find a more detailed explanation of the project in the project paper and presentation.

-This project was done for the **Information Retrieval** exam of the MSc in Data Science at Radboud University Nijmegen.
+This project was done for the **Information Retrieval** exam of the MSc in Data Science at the Radboud University of Nijmegen.